ORM Frameworks for Financial Institutions under Basel III, CRR III and DORA

 • Convergence of risk and compliance: - Integrated frameworks for GRC (Governance, Risk, Compliance) - Harmonization of regulatory requirements

-• Integrated risk approaches: - Overcoming risk silos - Holistic view of risk interdependencies - Integration of financial and non-financial risks
+• Integrated risk approaches: - Overcoming risk silos - Comprehensive view of risk interdependencies - Integration of financial and non-financial risks

 • Dynamic risk management: - Continuous instead of periodic risk assessment - Adaptive risk models and scenarios - Real-time adjustment of controls